1jour1vin

 Wine rated (2026 guide) 94/100

-2023 delivers floral Cabernet Francs with a depth that promises good aging potential.
-Le Grand Clos, meticulously crafted with a refined palate, can be revisited in 20 years.
+The 2023 vintage offers floral Cabernet Francs with a depth that promises good aging potential.
+Le Grand Clos, meticulously crafted with a refined palate, is worth revisiting in 20 years.

 About the estate:

-Benoît arrived at the family estate in Bourgueil in 2003 to continue the family adventure started by his father Yannick in 1997.
-Two-thirds of the vineyard is located in Bourgueil, with the rest in the neighboring Saint-Nicolas-de-Bourgueil appellation.
-You can sense the winemakers' perfectionism and their desire to express the terroir through very silky and civilized Cabernet Franc wines that retain their vibrant fruitiness.
-The estate has been certified organic since 2009 and the wines are gaining in purity every year thanks to increasingly precise vinification methods (conical wooden vats, barrels and stoneware jars).
-The 2022 and 2023 vintages delight us with their frank, clear expression and finesse.
+Benoît joined the family estate in Bourgueil in 2003 to carry on the family venture started by his father, Yannick, in 1997.
+Two-thirds of the vineyards are located in Bourgueil, with the remainder in the neighboring appellation of Saint-Nicolas-de-Bourgueil.
+You can sense the winemakers’ perfectionism and their desire to capture the expression of the terroirs through very silky and refined Cabernet Francs that still retain vibrant fruit.
+The estate has been certified organic since 2009, and the wines gain in purity each year thanks to increasingly precise winemaking methods (truncated wooden vats, barrels, and stoneware jars).
+The 2022 and 2023 vintages delight us with their frank, clean expression and finesse.

 Vinous